tauri-apps/plugins-workspace/plugins/barcode-scanner/permissions/autogenerated/reference.md

 |`deny-scan`|Denies the scan command without any pre-configured scope.|
 |`allow-vibrate`|Enables the vibrate command without any pre-configured scope.|
 |`deny-vibrate`|Denies the vibrate command without any pre-configured scope.|
+|`default`|This permission set configures which
+barcode scanning features are by default exposed.

+#### Granted Permissions

+It allows all barcode related features.

+|